 This may be surprising to you, but being alone for periods of time has actually been shown to provide a positive impact on a person’s mind and body.
 These include an increase in creativity, reflection, personal analysis, rest, recuperation, feelings of freedom, increased focus, and even improved self-esteem.
 These benefits often stem from one opportunity that being alone provides, which is to connect fully with God.

 Remember, because of God’s presence in our lives, being “alone” is never truly alone.
 You are with God.
 Hebrews 13:5 reveals one of the most powerful truths in the Bible, seen clearly through its structure in the original Greek language.
-This short verse—“I will never desert you, nor will I ever forsake you”—contains four different negative Greek words.
-It is called emphatic negation, and it is the strongest form of Greek negation.
-In English, two negatives cancel each other out.
-But in Greek, they intensify the meaning.
+This short verse—“I will never desert you, nor will I ever forsake you”

-Thus, God will never leave you.
-You are not alone even when you are alone.
+Thus, God will never leave us.
+We are not alone even when we are alone.

 Far too often, we confuse our fear of loneliness with that of being alone—when in reality, times of solitude have been used for spiritual disciplines throughout the ages.
 Quiet time with God can provide strength and refreshment.